 Can I Stay in the U.S. While My Form I-129 is Pending?

-If you file for an extension or change of status before your current visa expires, you may stay in the U.S. while USCIS processes your I-129 petition.
-This period is often called “bridging” or “cap-gap” status.
+If you have filed for an extension or change of status before your current visa expires, you may be eligible to stay in the U.S. while your I-129 petition is being processed.
+This is often referred to as “bridging” or “cap-gap” status.

 Can I Travel Outside the U.S. While My Form I-129 is Pending?

-Traveling outside the U.S. while your Form I-129 is pending complicates the process.
-If you apply for an extension or change of status, you may re-enter using your current visa.
-However, leaving the U.S. while applying for a change of status may result in the abandonment of your petition.
+Traveling outside the U.S. while your Form I-129 is pending can be complicated.
+If you are applying for an extension or change of status, you may be able to re-enter using your current visa.
+However, if you are applying for a change of status, leaving the U.S. may cause your petition to be abandoned.

 Is Form I-129 Required for H-1B Stamping?